Authored by the expert who managed and guided the team behind the New Zealand Property Pack

 What is driving property prices up or down in New Zealand as of 2026?

-As of early 2026, the three main factors driving New Zealand property prices are falling interest rates, debt-to-income lending restrictions, and an unevenly recovering economy.
+As of 2026, the three biggest forces driving New Zealand property prices are mortgage rates, the amount of stock for sale, and population growth from migration.

 If you want to understand these factors at a deeper level, you can read our latest property market analysis about New Zealand here.